 You Haven’t Missed the Boat

 AI began making a significant impact in 2022.
-Now, just three years later, the industry has grown faster than anyone expected.
+Now, just a few years later, the industry has grown faster than anyone expected.

 If you think you’ve missed your chance, you haven’t.
 There’s still plenty of time.